Best NBN 250 plans: Superfast internet deals compared

 Why we use typical evening speeds to compare NBN 250 plans

-The ACCC requires NBN fixed-line providers to self-report typical evening download speeds you can expect to achieve during the internet’s busiest evening period, so they're good for getting a sense of how your internet speed may be affected during the parts of the day when you (and every one else) are most likely to be using it.
+Typical evening speeds refer to the average speeds that a given NBN plan offers during periods of peak usage.
+The ACCC requires NBN fixed-line providers to self-report typical evening download speeds – in part following ACCC guidelines – so they're good for getting a sense of how your internet speed may be affected during the parts of the day when you (and everyone else) are most likely to be using it.
+But they're not a guarantee and your connection may differ based on a number of factors, including your NBN connection technology and location.

 How do I get NBN 250 internet in Australia?

-NBN 250 Superfast internet in-home requirements
+NBN 250 Superfast requirements

 Head to the NBN Co website and enter your address to see which technology type is connecting your home.
 It’ll either be FTTP, HFC, Fibre-to-the-Curb (FTTC), Fibre-to-the-Building (FTTB), Fibre-to-the-Node (FTTN), Fixed Wireless NBN or NBN Sky Muster satellite on the results page (look under the ‘Technology used in your connection’ section).
 FTTP and HFC homes can sign up for an NBN 250 plan from a participating provider, but none of those other NBN technologies can at this stage.